duartefilipe/Cursor-ubuntu/README.md

 ---

-For questions or issues, please open an issue on this repository.
+For questions or issues, please open an issue in this repository.